Read a few articles on SEO and you will almost certainly come across the phrase “build quality links”.

 If you are guest posting on authority sites in your niche, with primarily branded anchor links, then it’s all good.

-If on the other hand you are going for quantity (and exact anchor text), then you will more than likely be penalised.
+If on the other hand you are going for quantity (and exact match anchor text), then you might get penalised.

-Karol K (@carlosinho) wrote a nice post on the topic here on Ahrefs a couple of weeks back in which he stressed the importance of building a relationship with the host blog/blogger when guest posting.
+Karol K (@carlosinho) wrote a nice post on the topic here on Ahrefs in which he stressed the importance of building a relationship with the host blog/blogger when guest posting.

 9. Private Blog Networks (PBNs)